paolobang/portfolio/README.md

 ## :dart: Roadmap

 - [ ] Improve css style
-- [ ] Add more effects to the eyes
+- [ ] Form contact

-See the [open issues](https://github.com/pesorudy/Real-Time-Bus-Tracker/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/paolobang/portfolio.git/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>